 Raymond Ferguson is among dozens of Chicagoans who died this year while coping with homelessness.

-Based on most recent census data, 80,384 Chicagoans experienced homelessness in 2016, per an analysis by the Chicago Coalition for the Homeless.
+Based on most recent census data, 80,384 Chicagoans experienced homelessness in 2016, per a CCH analysis.
 Eighty percent lived doubled-up in the homes of others, often in overcrowded conditions.
 Our city’s homeless included 35,435 children and adults living in families.

 Nationally, over the course of a year, 2.5 million to 3.5 million people experience homelessness.

 The service is affiliated with National Homeless Persons’ Memorial Day, an event organized by the National Coalition for the Homeless.
 Homeless people are hosted at a dinner prior to the service.

 - Ignatian Spirituality Project works to end homelessness by providing Ignatian retreats to men and women who are homeless and in recovery.